jrhamilton/bc_sales/README.md

 # DataTalksClub - Data Engineering Project

 ## Bandcamp Sales
 This project is based on the 1 million Bandcamp sales dataset.

+## UPDATED README
+This README is updated version for bcsales.
+This should be easier to read.
+I didn't know that we could update README after submission until the deadline.

 ### Goal
 Goal of the project is to find the highest sales and highest average sales in each country.

 ### Answers
 This project will answer the following questions: